Jayeshm93/Footfall-People-Counter/README.md

 ### 3. After processign the all video will print the final all counted people.

-### 2. To providing the video and returns counts without seeing the video screening
+### 2. (Bonus) To providing the video and returns counts without seeing the video screening
 1. Run the server api:

     ```bash